zhannamatuzak/porada-de/README.md

 - __Contact Form Section__

 - This page will allow the user to leave a message to the Porada-de team to join the team or to collaborate.
-The user will be asked to submit their name, email address,and state and write a message.
+The user will be asked to submit their name, email address, and state and write a message.

 ![Contact Form](documentation/contact-form-screenshot.png)